CrazyIvan359/mqttany/README.md

 - Raspberry Pi - all up to 3B+ should work, but not all have been tested.
 - Odroid C1, C1+, C2, XU3, XU4, and N2.
 Not all have been tested.

-### MCP230xx
+### I2C

-Provides access to MCP23017 and MCP23008 devices over I2C.
+Provides access to I2C/SMBus devices using the I2C Kernel module.
-Supported boards:
-- Raspberry Pi - any up to 3B+ with the 40-pin header should work, but not all have been tested.

 ### OneWire